About the Lifeline

-The 988 Suicide & Crisis Lifeline is independently evaluated by a federally-funded investigation team from Columbia University’s Research Foundation for Mental Hygiene.
+The 988 Suicide & Crisis Lifeline has been independently evaluated since its inception by an investigation team from Columbia University’s Research Foundation for Mental Hygiene.
 The Lifeline receives ongoing consultation and guidance from national and international researchers and experts focused on suicide prevention and crisis response.

 Explore the impact of the Lifeline and its network of crisis centers.
 Get national call volume, find actions to take, and discover more through our By the Numbers page.

-For media inquiries or partnership opportunities, please contact Hannah Collins at [email protected]
+For media inquiries or partnership opportunities, please contact Divendra Jaffar at [email protected]

 Vibrant Emotional Health

 Through Vibrant Emotional Health’s state-of-the-art technology-enabled services, community wellness programs, and advocacy and education work, we are building a society in which emotional wellness can be a reality for everyone.

 For 50 years, Vibrant Emotional Health, formerly the Mental Health Association of New York City (MHA-NYC), has been at the forefront of promoting emotional well-being for all people.
 As leaders, advocates, educators, and innovators in mental health, we have been raising awareness and offering support to everyone who is struggling.
 We work every single day to help save lives and assist people to get care anytime, anywhere and in any way that works for them.
 We are unwavering in our belief that everyone can achieve emotional wellness with the right care and support.